andrewtbanks/PEST_examples/README.md

 Required python packages: Matplotlib, flopy, numpy, shutil, skimage

 Required Software: PEST http://www.pesthomepage.org/About_Us.php - Make sure PEST is specified as a system PATH variable on your machine.

+A Power point presentation summarizing results from these simulations is included as "Pest Trial and Errors.ppt"
 ______________________________________________________________________________________________________________
 There are four examples included in this repository, each in its own directory.